JAVA EXAMPLE PROGRAMS

 This web page contains the java example programs that will be covered in class.
 A couple of new basic programs will be added each semester.
 One new Civil Engineering Application Program will added each semester.
 Web page in progress!!!

-To view the java programs that require graphics, you will need a browser that supports Java 1.2-1.6.
-That is, Netscape 4.x with appropriate plugins, Java-enabled Netscape 7 or 8 (appropriate plugins are now embeded in browser), or Java-enabled versions of Microsoft IE 5-6.
+To view the java programs that require graphics, you will need a browser that supports Java (e.g., Safari, Microsoft IE 7 and Netscape with the appropriate plug-ins).

 JAVA BASICS